-At ONU, she has coached four All-Conference players, had five Academic All-OAC honorees and the 2016 Rookie of the Year.
+At Ohio Northern, she has coached eight All-OAC selections, 10 Academic All-OAC honorees, and the 2016 Rookie of the Year.

 Before arriving at Ohio Northern, Hemminger was the head coach at Wittenberg for three seasons.
-She guided her teams to a 38-12 record and a perfect 22-0 league record during that time.
+She guided her teams to a 38-12 overall record and a perfect 22-0 league record during the span.

-Hemminger has assistant coaching experience at New Haven (Conn.) from 2005-09 and again in 2011, and at her alma mater Wooster in 2004.
+Hemminger also has assistant coaching experience from stints with New Haven (Conn.) from 2005-09 and 2011 and Wooster, her alma mater, in 2004.

-In lacrosse, she was a three-time All-American and was named the 2003 North Coach Athletic Conference Player of the Year.
+In lacrosse, she was a three-time All-American and was named the 2003 North Coast Athletic Conference Player of the Year.
 She also re-wrote the program record books at Wooster after scoring 300 career points, including a school-record 85 during her senior season.

-In soccer, she earned All-NCAC honors four straight years and third-team All-Great Lakes Region honors in 2000 as a starting forward.
+In soccer, she earned All-NCAC honors in four consecutive seasons and garnered Third-Team All-Great Lakes Region honors in 2000 as a starting forward.

 Lacrosse under Hemminger